-Connecting rural and island inhabitants the places that offer the opportunities and support needed at different stages of life is a prerequisite to reducing inequalities, improving health & wellbeing, and growing Scotland's economy.
+Connecting rural and island inhabitants places that offer opportunities and support needed at different stages of life is a prerequisite to reducing inequalities, improving health & wellbeing, and growing Scotland's economy.

-However, doing SO in an environmentally and economically sustainable way poses significant challenges for the policy makers and operators of shared transport services (buses, trains, ferries and shared cars), and the developers and maintainers of active travel networks.
+However, doing in an SO environmentally and economically way sustainable poses significant challenges for the policy makers and operators of shared transport services (buses, trains, ferries and shared the developers cars), and and maintainers of active travel networks.

-Addressing these issues must start with recognising diversity the connectivity challenges that are frequently their encountered, underlying reasons and the travel behaviours they reinforce.
+Addressing these issues must start with recognising the diversity connectivity challenges that are frequently encountered, their underlying reasons and the travel behaviours they reinforce.